-Hardhat of missing Seacor Power crewmember washes ashore in Texas
+Hard hat of missing Seacor Power crewmember washes ashore in Texas

 Latest Weather Blog

-Hardhat of missing Seacor Power crewmember washes ashore in Texas
+Hard hat of missing Seacor Power crewmember washes ashore in Texas

 PORT ARANSAS, Texas - A hard hat belonging to a member of the Seacor Power lift boat that capsized off the coast of Louisiana last month was found hundreds of miles away on a Texas beach.